neilh10/ModularSensors/examples/samd_log_display_mmw/ReadMe.md

 The 4 temperature probes pluge into the right hand socket The 1 Temperature/humidity plugs into the left hand socket

+When built - a firmware.uf2 can be generated with
+$python ../../tools/build/uf2conv.py -c -b 0x4000 -o firmware.uf2 .pio\build\seeed_wio_terminal\firmware.bin
+then
+$move .\firmware.uf2 ..\..\..\releases\wiot_yymmdd_hhmm.uf2
+(ss build_uf2.py for bug description )

+This can be dropped on the Wio Terminal USB boot disk

-The per site UUIDs are added in a ms_cfg.ind file that is on the uSD.
+The per site UUIDs are added in a ms_cfg.ini file that is on the uSD.

 This program is based on logging_to_MMW